 Also, be sure to keep complete and accurate records of all consultation activities—emails, letters, phone calls, meetings, etc. Consider recording and transcribing public meetings in order to be able to demonstrate accurately and transparently what transpired later on.
 PDF all letters and emails, both incoming and outgoing, and file them so they can be easily found at a later date.

-4. Keep talking to the MOECC about your consultation plans
+4. Keep talking to the MECP about your consultation plans

 5. Incorporate requested project changes wherever possible